 - We used one of the local stands on the street to book the boat ride towards Nusa Penida.
 You may be a little sceptical about these salesmen stood in huts on the street, but ours was fine.
-You should’nt have any trouble.
+You shouldn’t have any trouble.

 - The first payment got me a taxi from my hotel to the boat and then the boat to Lembongan and this cost just 300,000 Rupiah per person which is roughly $22.

-- Then from Nusa Lembongan to Nusa Penida there is a private hire boat which cost just 50,000 Rupiah per person roughly $4.
+- Then from Nusa Lembongan to Nusa Penida, there is a private hire boat which cost just 50,000 Rupiah per person roughly $4.

 - I took this journey as I was staying in Nusa Penida for close to a week.
 However, you can make a visit from mainland Bali for a Nusa Penida one day tour which you can get for 330,000 Rupiah which is roughly $24.

-- Top Tip – Nusa Penida is a fantastic island to visit even if it’s just for the day, however if you can try and visit and stay for a few nights, that way you cant take in the breathtaking spots, enjoy the culture of the island and get a feel for the way of life on there.
+- Top Tip – Nusa Penida is a fantastic island to visit even if it’s just for the day, however, if you can try and visit and stay for a few nights, that way you cant take in the breathtaking spots, enjoy the culture of the island and get a feel for the way of life on there.
 You will not regret it.

 You can book a cheap ticket from Bali to Nusa Penida here 🙂

-How to get around Nusa Penida island
+How to get around Nusa Penida island?

 Nusa Penida is the biggest out of the 3 Nusa islands, so it can take a while to get from one side to the other.
 If you are doing the Nusa Penida island tour they will arrange transport.

-Renting a scooter on Nusa Penida – If you’re looking for an adventurous ride, then you should definitely opt for renting a bike.
-This is definitely the best way to get around Nusa Penida.
-This costs around IDR 50,000 and is easily rentable straight from the harbor.
+Renting a scooter on Nusa Penida – If you’re looking for an adventurous ride, then you should opt for renting a bike.
+This is the best way to get around Nusa Penida.
+This costs around IDR 50,000 and is easily rentable straight from the harbour.
 However, be careful as roads in Nusa Penida are narrow and can get pretty crazy in places.
 But you’ll be all good if you take your time.

 Are you visiting Ubud after Nusa Penida?
 You should check out the best things to do in Ubud, Bali